Top 10 Most Dangerous Areas In Glasgow

 What Is The Most Common Crime in Glasgow?

-Among the different crime groups, non-sexual crimes of violence have shown the highest increase in the last few years.
-These offences rose by 6% or 88 crimes between 2018 and 2022.
-This category includes offenses such as assault and robbery,
+Among the different crime groups, crimes of dishonesty have shown the highest increase in recent years.
+These offences have risen notably, with shoplifting increasing by around 16% between 2023–2024 and 2024–2025.
+This category includes offences such as theft and retail-related crimes.

 So, What Can We Learn From The Top 10 Most Dangerous Areas In Glasgow?